How to Beat the Holiday BluesOct 28, 2021

 We know, we know, it’s the most wonderful time of the year.
 But sometimes the holidays can be too much.
-Too much spending, too much traffic, too much figgy pudding, too much face time with crazy relatives, too much with the questions from Aunt Betty about your love life, too much stressing about your impending New Year’s resolution, too much brooding over the resolutions you didn’t keep last year… sorry, are we stressing you out?
+Too much spending, too much traffic, too much figgy pudding, too much Aunt Betty asking about your love life, too much stressing about your impending New Year’s resolution, too much brooding over the resolutions you didn’t keep last year… sorry, are we stressing you out?

 If your happiness depends on your family acting like they’re a living, breathing Norman Rockwell painting, your apartment resembling the Pottery Barn catalog, and your soulmate magically appearing under the mistletoe, you’re bound to be disappointed.”
 In the end, it’s not about the things you get or give — it’s about the quality of time that you spend.”
 Focus on the simple things that make your holidays special, even if it’s just inviting a friend over for eggnog or watching Elf on repeat.

 “For loneliness, reach out to others,” says Stephen Josephson, PhD, a cognitive behavioral psychologist in NYC.
 “For money stress, create a budget.
 If traveling to be with family has traditionally resulted in conflict, consider staying in a hotel as opposed to being in someone’s house.”
 These small changes can make it easier to stay in good spirits.

-Take care of yourself
+Take Care of Yourself

 It’s below freezing outside, you have a million things to do, and your coworker just left a heaping tray of gingersnaps in the break room.
 Suffice it to say the holidays can derail your healthy habits pretty quickly.
 “Because of the holiday time crunch, people don’t feel they have time to keep up with everything, and exercise can be the first thing to go,” Dr. E says.
 “But exercise is a great way to battle the blues.
 Make time to keep up with it.”

-Watch for warning signs
+Watch for Warning Signs

 If you still can’t seem to shake the holiday blues, it might be more than just a seasonal funk.
 “When your mood lasts for longer than a few weeks or carries on through the New Year, this may be more than the blues,” Dr. E says.
 One in four Americans suffer from a mental illness, and an estimated 14 million Americans suffer from Seasonal Affective Disorder (SAD).
-It’s a form of depression that strikes during the bleak winter months.1″Some of the signs include an increase in carb cravings, sleep, social isolation, and a decreased interest in activities,” Dr. Josephson says.
+It’s a form of depression that strikes during the bleak winter months.
+“Some of the signs include an increase in carb cravings, sleep, social isolation, and a decreased interest in activities,” Dr. Josephson says.
 SAD can often be treated effectively with light therapy, so talk to a medical professional if you think your holiday blues are a sign of something more serious.